hannamw/model-planning-public/README.md

         1. `evaluate_professions.py`: gets behavioral results
         2. `compute_graphs.py`: computes graphs
         3. `rhyme_intervention_sample.py`: samples couplet completions from the model
+        4. `count_features.py`: counts features present in couplet graphs
+        5. `rhyme_intervention_compare_contexts.py`: samples couplet completions from the model
-        4. The circuit verification scripts:
+        6. The circuit verification scripts:
             - `eol_intervention.py`: tests the role of EOL features in the circuit.
             - `eol_intervention_rhyme.py`: tests the role of EOL features in the circuit with respect to rhyming.
             - `neol_intervention.py`: tests the role of NEOL features in the circuit.
             - `neol_intervention_attention.py`: tests the role of EOL features with respect to attention heads.

 5. The previous step suffices to replicate all of our work, but should you want to actually view the attribution graphs created, you can run `uv run circuit-tracer start-server --graph_file_dir [directory] --port [port]` to view them; for more details see the [`circuit-tracer` documentation](https://github.com/safety-research/circuit-tracer)